emad-elsaid/xlog/docs/Custom installation.md

 The previous file is what xlog ships in `cmd/xlog/xlog.go` if you missed up at any point feel free to go back to it and copy it from there.

-You can now select specific extensions from the list of official extensions. or add custom extensions you developed.
+If you want to select specific extensions you can replace `extensions/all` line with a list of extensions that you want.

+All extensions are imported to [`extensions/all/all.go`](https://github.com/emad-elsaid/xlog/blob/master/extensions/all/all.go). feel free to copy any of them as needed.

+You can also import any extensions that you developed at this point.

 # Running your custom xlog

-Now you can use Go to run your custom installation
+Now use Go to run your custom installation

 ```shell
 go get github.com/emad-elsaid/xlog